neil-edelman/utf-8/readme.md

 The [re2c](https://re2c.org/)-generated file is large, but the gnu extension `--case-ranges` shortens this a lot.

 `re2c [src/*.re.c test/*.re.c] -o build/[*.c] -8 --case-ranges --input-encoding utf8 -i`

-I wanted to test my code in multiple languages and a large book that's freely available.
-[List of literary works by number of translations](https://en.wikipedia.org/wiki/List_of_literary_works_by_number_of_translations) lists the Bible as by far number 1.
-I downloaded at [Bible Super Search](https://www.biblesupersearch.com/bible-downloads/) and concatenated all of them.